armin-fx/BandedScad/doc/debug.md

 #### echo_line [^][contents]
 [echo_line]: #echo_line-
-Echo a horizontal line into the console.\
+Echo a horizontal line into the console.
 As module or as function to generate the text for `echo()`.

+_Arguments:_
 ```OpenSCAD
 echo_line (length, char)
 ```